Lep1doptera/weather-api/README.md

 # weather-api

-DRAFT

-Using https://openweather.co.uk/ to retrieve weather data
+Creating a basic weather application utlizing the openweather API from https://openweather.co.uk/ to retrieve data.